Hormone replacement therapy (HRT)

 - Continuous combined HRT.
 You take oestrogen and progesterone (a type of progestogen hormone) together once a day for 28 days.
 This means that you do not have any withdrawal bleeds.

 - Sequential HRT.
 You take oestrogen only for the first 14 days.
-Then you take oestrogen and progesterone together for the next 14 days.
+Then you take oestrogen and progesterone together for the next 12 to 14 days.
 This usually results in monthly withdrawal bleeds.

 Information and support

-Daisy Network is a charity supporting people affected by premature menopause.
+Daisy Network is a charity supporting people affected by premature ovarian insufficiency.

 Women’s Health Concern is a charity that gives women advice and information.